Viglino/ol-ext/README.md

 ## using ol-ext in a web page

-* Just download the [build script](dist) in the dist directory of the project.
+* Just download the [scripts](dist) in the dist directory of the project and insert the .js and .css in your page.
-* If you just want to add a `<script>` tag to test things out, you can link directly to the builds from the github rawgit (not recommended in production):
+* If you just want to add a `<script>` tag to test things out, you can link directly to the builds from the github rawgit (not recommended in production).

 ````html
 <!-- jQuery -->
 <script type="text/javascript" src="https://code.jquery.com/jquery-1.11.0.min.js"></script>